NPITX-programs/BurgerBarn/.github/README.md

 just the requriments of the program, or the edits to make to said program
 ## What modification
 1. put all repeating code in a method.
 You know, like I did in the 1.0...

+# BASE INFO
+some information that doesn't really change, so shall stay